You create VDI desktop assignments from the Assignments page.

 - Click the Get Started button under Desktops.

 The Assign Desktops dialog box displays.

 - Select either Dedicated or Floating to create an assignment for a VDI desktop.
 For information on types of desktop assignments see Types of Assignments.
 For the steps on creating a session-based desktop, see Create an RDSH Session Desktop Assignment.

-Note: There will be some variation in the fields displayed on the screen, depending on the type of desktop assignment you are creating.
+Note: There is some variation in the text boxes displayed on the screen, depending on the type of desktop assignment you are creating.
 These variations are noted in the following steps.

 - Enter information for Fixed Attributes.